Pride in McKinney

 Money writers visited McKinney to interview residents and city leaders and to assess new developments in McKinney since their last visit in 2012.
 In addition to statistics, the list takes into account the qualities that make a great home.

 “In a country so full of great places, choosing the best is no easy task…Underlying McKinney’s homey Southern charm is a thoroughly modern city.
 The area is a hotbed for growth-industry jobs…Career and college prep are big in McKinney’s schools.”

-McKinney is the #11 Best Place in America for First-time Homebuyers
+McKinney #11 Best Place in America for First-time Homebuyers

 Out of 448 American cities, Nerdwallet deemed the City of McKinney the #11 Best Place in America for First-time Homebuyers.
 NerdWallet analyzed the most recent data from the U.S. Census Bureau’s American Community Survey, online data provider NeighborhoodScout and Down Payment Resource for the 448 largest places in the U.S. by population.
 Read the article

 WalletHub named McKinney the #8 fastest growing city in the U.S. The analysis compared 515 U.S. cities of varying populations based on 14 key indicators.
 Criteria included population growth, unemployment rate decrease and growth in regional GDP per capita.
 Read the article

 ValuePenguin.com studied not only crime statistics but also availability and access to healthcare, cancer rates, education levels, workplace policies, female representation at the mayoral level as well as in the police force, conviction rates of offenders and income levels.
 Read the article